 Transition to adult social care from residential educational settings

-We are currently recruiting for this study.
+We are no longer recruiting for this study.
 If you are an adult with a learning disability or autism or a family member and would like more information about this project, please see the attached poster.

 Given national scrutiny relating to out of area placements for adults with learning disabilities, lack of evidence that they provide more specialised or better care than local placements, and the sometimes prohibitive costs of such placements, it is important to identify factors which may lead to an adult with a learning disability being placed out of area.
 Previous research suggests that prior placement in a residential school may contribute to placement out of the area as an adult.
 However, definitive evidence is lacking and this project seeks to explore the possibility of such a relationship and, more generally, to examine the transition process to adult social care placements following attendance at a residential school.

 - Based on a retrospective analysis of data derived from residential schools and adult commissioners, to examine the type and location of adult support settings where individuals who have transitioned from a residential school are placed.

 - Based on qualitative analysis of interviews conducted with individuals who have been involved in the transition process, to examine factors which may lead to a young person being placed in- or out-of-area following the transition from a residential school.